msawant060/AWS-CSA/Monitoring and Reporting/CloudWatch.md

         - Rules mathces incoming events and routes them to targets for processing
         - A single rule can route to multiple targets, all of which are parallel

+ ### Step 4: Analyze
+   - Process and Analyze the CloudWatch logs events through Kinesis and Lambdas